-The Department of Human Settlements and Urban Development (DHSUD), in consultation with relevant government agencies, local government units, civil society organizations, the private sector and the academe, shall, within 180 days from the effectivity of this Act, harmonize existing national housing and urban development plans with this Act and formulate, in coordination with the Department of the Interior and Local Government

-- 1 (DILG), the National Economic and Development Authority (NEDA), and the PSA, a National - 2 Housing and Urban Development Sector Plan (NHUDSP) to operationalize the goals of this - 3 Act, taking into consideration the unique and evolving economic, social and institutional - 4 contexts of the country.
+The Department of Human Settlements and Urban Development (DHSUD), in consultation with relevant government agencies, local government units, civil society organizations, the private sector and the academe, within one hundred eighty (180) days from the effectivity of this Act, shall harmonize existing national housing and urban development plans with this Act and formulate, in coordination with the Department of the Interior and Local Government (DILG), the National Economic and Development Authority (NEDA), and the PSA, a National Housing and Urban Development Sector Plan (NHUDSP) to operationalize the goals of this Act, taking into consideration the unique and evolving economic, social and institutional contexts of the country.

-- The NHUDSP shall provide short-term, medium-term, and long-term strategic plans to achieve the goals of this Act. - The NHUDSP shall also generate estimates and projections to determine present and future demand for infrastructures and services in urban areas, and shall identify policy and program interventions to address challenges to sustainable urban development, and specific periodic targets and indicators and investment requirements thereof. - Sec.
+The NHUDSP shall provide short-, medium-, and long-term strategic plans to achieve the goals of this Act.

+The NHUDSP shall also generate estimates and projections to determine present and future demand for infrastructures and services in urban areas, and shall identify policy and program interventions to address challenges to sustainable urban development, and specific periodic targets and indicators and investment requirements thereof.

+- Sec.
 5. Targets and Indicators.
-In preparing the NHUDSP, the DHSUD, NEDA, DILG, and the PSA shall be guided by the principles provided under Section 4 of this Act, as well as the targets and indicators set forth in the 2030 Agenda for Sustainable Development and the New Urban Agenda of the United Nations: - (a) Urban population living in slums measured in terms of proportion of urban population living in slums, informal settlements or inadequate housing; - (b) Public transport access measured in terms of proportion of population that has convenient access to public transport, by sex, age, income group, and persons with disability; - (c) Sustainable urbanization rates measured in terms of ratio of land consumption rate to population growth rate; - (d) Urban planning and management measured in terms of proportion of cities with a direct participation structure of civil society in urban planning and management that operate regularly and democratically; - (e) Protecting cultural heritage measured in terms of total public and private expenditure per capita spent on the preservation, protection and conservation of all cultural and natural heritage; - (f) Deaths and injuries from disasters measured in terms of number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population; - (g) Economic losses from disasters measured in terms of direct economic loss in relation to global GDP, damage to critical infrastructure and number of disruptions to basic services, attributed to disasters;
+In preparing the NHUDSP, the DHSUD, NEDA, DILG and the PSA shall be guided by the principles provided under Section 4 of this Act, as well as the targets and indicators set forth in the 2030 Agenda for Sustainable Development and the New Urban Agenda of the United Nations: - a) Urban population living in slums measured in terms of proportion of urban population living in slums, informal settlements or inadequate housing; - b) Public transport access measured in terms of proportion of population that has convenient access to public transport, by sex, age, income group, and persons with disability;

+c) Sustainable urbanization rates - measured in terms of ratio of land consumption rate to population growth rate;

-1 (h) Solid waste management - measured in terms of proportion of urban solid waste 2 regularly collected and with adequate final discharge out of total urban solid 3 waste generated; (i) Urban air quality - measured in terms of the annual mean levels of fine particulate 4 5 matter; 6 (i) Open spaces in cities - measured in terms of average share of the built-up area of 7 cities that is open space for public use for all, by sex, age and persons with 8 disability; 9 (k) Safe spaces in cities - measured in terms of proportion of persons who are victims 10 of physical or sexual harassment, by sex, age, persons with disability, and place 11 of occurrence, in the previous 12 months; 12 (1) Urban and regional planning - measured in terms of proportion of population 13 living in cities that implement urban and regional development plans integrating population projections and resource needs, by size of city; 14 (m)Integrated disaster risk management - measured in terms of adoption and 15 implementation of national disaster risk reduction strategies; 16 (n) Local disaster risk management - measured in terms of adoption and 17 18 implementation of local disaster risk reduction strategies in line with national 19 disaster risk reduction strategies; 20 (o) Urban economy - measured in terms of percentage of the labor force in the 21 education and Research and Development sectors, and unemployment rate and 22 number of businesses: 23 (p) Innovation-geared education - measured in terms of the number of Science, 24 Technology, Engineering, and Mathematics higher education degrees; 25 (q) Use of renewable energy - measured in terms of percentage of consumed energy 26 from renewable sources: 27 (r) Universal healthcare - measured in terms of number of in-patient hospital beds 28 and physicians; 29 (s) Food security - measured in terms of percentage of city budget spent on initiatives 30 on urban agriculture; 31 (t) Water and wastewater management - measured in terms of water consumption per capita, percentage of households with access to basic water supply, 32 33 percentage of treated wastewater that is reused;
+- d) Urban planning and management measured in terms of proportion of cities with a direct participation structure of civil society in urban planning and management that operate regularly and democratically; - e) Protecting cultural heritage measured in terms of total public and private expenditure per capita spent on the preservation, protection and conservation of all cultural and natural heritage; - f) Deaths and injuries from disasters measured in terms of number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population; - g) Economic losses from disasters measured in terms of direct economic loss in relation to global gross domestic product, damage to critical infrastructure and number of disruptions to basic services, attributed to disasters; - h) Solid waste management measured in terms of proportion of urban solid waste regularly collected and with adequate final discharge out of total urban solid waste generated; - i) Urban air quality measured in terms of the annual mean levels of fine particulate matter; - j) Open spaces in cities measured in terms of average share of the built-up area of cities that is open for public use for all, by sex, age and persons with disability; - k) Safe spaces in cities measured in terms of proportion of persons who are victims of physical or sexual harassment, by sex, age, persons with disability, and place of occurrence, in the previous twelve (12) months; - Urban and regional planning measured in terms of proportion of population living in cities that implement urban and regional development plans integrating population projections and resource needs, by size of city; - m) Integrated disaster risk management measured in terms of adoption and implementation of national disaster risk reduction strategies;

+n) Local disaster risk management - measured in terms of adoption and implementation of local disaster risk reduction strategies in line with national disaster risk reduction strategies;